Song-Kul Lake: Is Kyrgyzstan’s Famous Jailoo Worth It?

 Private car Kochkor to Song-Kul (round trip or drop-off)4,000–6,000$45–68

 There is no public transport to the lake itself.
 The standard approach: marshrutka or shared taxi from Bishkek’s Western Bus Station to Kochkor (3–3.5 hours, 400–500 KGS), then a private 4×4 arranged through CBT or any driver in town for the final 2–2.5 hours over the Kalmak-Ashuu pass (3,446 m) to the north shore.
 From Naryn city, drivers reach the southern shore via the Moldo-Ashuu pass in about 2.5 hours.
-The roads are rough gravel switchbacks — spectacular, occasionally hair-raising, fine in a Delica or Land Cruiser.
+The roads are rough gravel switchbacks — spectacular, occasionally hair-raising, fine in a Delica or Land Cruiser, not fine in the rented sedan somebody attempts every summer.
 Coming from Kazarman or Jalal-Abad in the west, the Moldo-Ashuu approach also serves as a scenic link on a cross-country loop.

 Drivers coming from the Kazarman road sometimes use the southern serpentine locals call “33 Parrots” (Teskey-Torpok), a stack of thirty-odd hairpin bends climbing the basin’s southwestern rim.
 It is the most dramatic road approach to Song-Kul and worth requesting in dry weather if you are circling toward Kazarman or Tash Rabat; after rain, stick to Kalmak-Ashuu.